In the latest development at the sleepy Florida landowner, Florida's former governor has been nominated to join St. Joe's Board.

 Bruce Berkowitz, the mutual fund star and St. Joe's largest shareholder, is now on its board.
 But don't bet on a Berkowitz buyout.

 St. Joe Company is grabbing a lot of headlines for an obscure residential real estate developer in Florida's Panhandle.
-If you haven't followed, here's a quick recap: noted short seller David Einhorn gave his idea of what the company is worth during a hedge fund conference back in MOREScott Cendrowski, writer-reporter - Dec 17, 2010 12:10 PM ET
+If you haven't followed, here's a quick recap: noted short seller David Einhorn gave his idea of what the company is worth during a hedge fund conference back in MOREScott Cendrowski, writer - Dec 17, 2010 12:10 PM ET

 The Greenlight Capital manager made his name by publicly shorting Lehman Brothers.
 Now he expects shares of the Florida real estate firm to fall.